lramir14/MDS_thesis/README.md

-# This is the repository for my master's thesis on Data Science.

-Feel Free to explore the notebooks.

-For information about the datasets please contact me at: lfrr93@gmail.com  So I can send them to you.
-Otherwise they are also available on Kaggle but are set as private so I am able to invite you as a guest.

 # 📢 Presidential Echoes: A Systemic Analysis of López Obrador’s Conferences and News Coverage

 > A master's thesis on the intersection of political communication and natural language processing in Mexico (2018–2024).